 II.
-MULTI SPHERE MODEL METHODOLOGY REVIEW
+MSM REVIEW

-In order to discuss the new method for populating spheres on the surface of a spacecraft body, the general Multi Sphere Model is reviewed.
+To discuss the new method for populating spheres on the surface of a spacecraft body, the general MSM is reviewed.
 The novel SMSM research addresses how the size and location of spheres are chosen.
-Once this is accomplished, computing forces and torques on the bodies in the system is equivalent to the original methodology proposed in Reference [18].
-A rigid spacecraft or space debris object is modeled by a collection of spheres with fixed sizes and relative positions, as shown in Figure 2.
-Satellite A is modeled by 4 spheres, while object B happens to be represented by a single sphere.
+Once this is accomplished, computing forces and torques on the bodies in the system are equivalent to the original methodology proposed in [18].
+A rigid spacecraft or space debris object is modeled by a collection of spheres with fixed sizes and relative positions, as shown in Fig. 2.
+Satellite A is modeled by four spheres, whereas object B happens to be represented by a single sphere.